denten-books/plain-text/2-device.md

 ## Chapter 2: Laying Bare the Device

 "The weakest point in our present day universe is the incapacity of man to meet the machine, the culture conserve, or the robot, other than through submission, actual destruction, and social revolution" [@moreno_who_1953, 233].
 So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his idiosyncratic, sprawling, and now seldom read volume, *Who Shall Survive?* He is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
 Sociologists have also recently rediscovered his work as precursor to network analysis.
 His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
-Yet Moreno was also a humanist and a philosopher of technology and culture.
+Moreno was also a humanist and a philosopher of technology and culture.
 In opposition to eugenics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

 Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots